Iris Zimmermann

-Iris Zimmermann (born January 6, 1981) is an American fencer.
-She competed in the women's individual and team foil events at the 2000 Summer Olympics, and she won a bronze medal at the 1999 World Fencing Championships.
+Iris Tien Zimmermann (born January 6, 1981) is an American fencer.
+She competed in the women's individual and team foil events at the 2000 Summer Olympics, and won a bronze medal at the 1999 World Fencing Championships.
+She has also been on the Stanford University fencing team.

 Her sister is Felicia Zimmermann, an Olympic fencer for the United States in 1996 and 2000.
 In 2009, the sisters purchased the Rochester Fencing Club in Rochester, New York.